alinacherkas/MA-Thesis/README.md

 # MA-Thesis
 Replication files for *The Effects of Migration on Attitudes towards the European Union: Extent, Dynamics and Causality*, an MA Thesis submitted to Central European University in a.y.
-2019/2020 (the link will be provided soon).
+2019/2020.
+The thesis is available online via CEU Library at the [following link](https://sierra.ceu.edu/record=b1427828).

 ## Repository Structure